-Figure~\ref{fig:pdthist} displays the histogram of the prevalence of the dominant motif $b_1$ (motifs 2 to 4 displayed similar features).
+Figure~\ref{fig:pdthist} displays the histogram of the weight of the dominant motif $b_1$ (motifs 2 to 4 displayed similar features).
 At all Rayleigh numbers, the total distribution is characterized by two distinct lobes, which correspond to the absence and the presence of the motif in the snapshot.
 The relative importance of the lobes therefore provides an indirect measure of the motif intermittency, which can be related to plume emission.
 The ratio of motif presence to motif absence was about 0.5-0.6 in the range of Rayleigh numbers considered - no significant variation was observed with the Rayleigh number.

 However, further insights can be obtained by examining the respective contributions of the $I_+$ and $I_-$ states to the distribution of $b_1$, which are also represented in Figure~\ref{fig:pdthist}.
 For all Rayleigh numbers, $I_+$ states contribute more to the higher-value lobe than $I_-$ states, while $I_-$ contributes more to the lower-value lobe.
-This suggests that plumes are emitted at a lower frequency in the corner rolls than in the large-scale circulation.
+This shows that the rate of buoyancy production is less intense in the corner rolls than in the large-scale circulation, or equivalently that plumes are emitted at a lower frequency in the corner rolls than in the large-scale circulation.
 Moreover, the relative contributions of the $I_+$ and the $I_-$ states vary non-monotonically with the Rayleigh number.
 In the higher-value lobe, the relative contribution of $I_-$ appears to increase relatively to $I_+$ with more high values of $I_-$ at $Ra=3$ $10^6$, while $I_-$ represents more low values at $Ra=10^8$.
 In the lower-value lobe, the contribution of $I_+$ is least at $Ra=3$ $10^6$ and largest at $Ra=10^8$.
 These observations suggest that both the intensity of the large-scale circulation and that of the corner roll appear to change with the Rayleigh number, in agreement with the findings of \citet{vishnu20}.

-\subsection{A model for the reorientation time scale}
+\subsubsection{A model for the reorientation time scale}